 The COVID-19 coronavirus pandemic has affected lives and livelihoods across the globe and hundreds of thousands of UK businesses have been left considering what the impact will be both in the short-term and also looking further ahead.

-Many companies, partnerships, and sole trader businesses simply do not have the financial breathing space to manage an emergency cash flow situation – and this is the threat that COVID-19 poses to businesses across the country in a wide variety of industries and sectors - both during the lockdown earlier this year, and also as they begin to navigate the equally challenging times which lie ahead.
+Many companies, partnerships, and sole trader businesses simply do not have the financial breathing space to manage an emergency cash flow situation – and this is the threat that COVID-19 poses to businesses across the country in a wide variety of industries and sectors - both during the lockdown last year, and also as they begin to navigate the equally challenging times which lie ahead.

 So how can your business cope from the continuing financial impact of the Covid-19 Coronavirus?

 Talk to your business support network